kagehq/port-kill/SCRIPTING.md

 - `listPorts()` - List all monitored ports

 ### Port Guarding (NEW!)
-- `guardPort(port)` - Automatically kill any process that binds to this port
+- `guardPort(port)` - Automatically kill any process that binds to this port (ongoing protection)
-- `guardPort(port, allowedName)` - Only allow a specific process name on this port, kill everything else
+- `guardPort(port, allowedName)` - Only allow a specific process name on this port, kill everything else (ongoing protection)

 ### File-Based Process Management (NEW!)
 - `killFile("filename.ext")` - Kill all processes that have a specific file open